mit-dci/mas.s62/README.md

 ## Schedule

-NOTE:  The schedule is in flux and subject to change.
+NOTE:  The schedule is in flexible and is subject to change.

 | # | Date | Lecturer | Topic | Readings | Lecture Notes | Labs |